pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * ldd
 * otool -L (mac)
 * file
-* objdump   AIX: dump -X64 -t   dump -X64 -Hp to see libpath
+* objdump   AIX: dump -X64 -t   dump -X64 -Hp to see libpath  dump -X32_64 -Hov libzstd.a
 * strings -a
 * restore -qxvf libc++.rte.16.1.0.10.bff to see whats in it
 * ProcessMonitor (windows)